Paintings & Frames Trading License in Dubai: Cost and Requirements

 Permitted activities include sourcing paintings and frames from international suppliers, warehousing stock within the free zone, selling to retail customers, wholesale buyers, interior designers, hospitality operators, and distributing goods to mainland UAE through a registered local distributor or directly via free zone mechanisms.

-It is important to note that activities such as restoration, framing services, or original art production would fall outside the scope of this licence.
-If your business intends to offer these services alongside trading, additional activity codes would need to be added to the licence at the time of application or through a subsequent amendment.
+It is important to note that activities such as restoration, framing services, or original art production would fall outside the scope of this license.
+If your business intends to offer these services alongside trading, additional activity codes would need to be added to the license at the time of application or through a subsequent amendment.
 Businesses dealing in antiques or culturally significant artefacts may also require separate approvals from relevant UAE authorities.

-Who This Licence Is Suited To
+Who This License Is Suited To

 E-commerce retailers importing framed art and distributing across the GCC and wider region will find Dubai South's logistics connectivity a significant operational advantage.
-Interior design suppliers and hospitality procurement businesses sourcing large volumes of wall art for hotel, restaurant, or residential projects are also well-served by this licence type.
+Interior design suppliers and hospitality procurement businesses sourcing large volumes of wall art for hotel, restaurant, or residential projects are also well-served by this license type.

 Crucially, foreign entrepreneurs and international companies can hold 100% ownership of their business under the Dubai South free zone structure, with no requirement for a local UAE national sponsor or partner.
 This makes it an attractive option for individuals and businesses seeking full control over their operations and profits.